AmreshSinha/Spotify-Cards-API/HOSTING.md

 ## Guide

+**NOTE**: Go to spotify developer site and create a application with no scopes

 1) Hosting on Paas like Railway, Heroku, etc.
-    - Go to spotify developer site and create a application with no scopes
     - Make a .env and add
         - ```Client_ID``` var
         - ```Client_Secret``` var